spatie/nova-translatable/README.md

 ## Requirements

-This Nova field requires Nova 3 specifically and MySQL 5.7.8 or higher.
+This Nova field requires Nova 4 or 5 specifically and MySQL 5.7.8 or higher.

 ## Installation